淡滨尼 | தெம்பினிஸ்

-In the event of a MRT service disruption affecting Tampines station, rail bridging services (also called MRT breakdown shuttle buses) may be activated to ply affected stretches of the East West Line.
+In the event of a MRT service disruption affecting Tampines station along the, rail bridging services (also called MRT breakdown shuttle buses) may be activated to ply affected stretches of the East West Line or Downtown Line.
 In which case, the buses can be boarded from the following bus stops:

 |East West Line|

 |EW1 Pasir Ris||B/s 1: 76141 – Tampines Ave 4 (Tampines Stn/Int)||B|

 |EW33 Tuas Link||B/s 2: 76149 – Tampines Ave 4 (Opp Tampines Stn/Int)||B|